Florida Tire Blowout and Product Defect Lawyer

 Manufacturing defect

-The product as built differed from the design specification in a way that made it unreasonably dangerous.
-A tire with under-cured rubber, a brake line with a manufacturing flaw, a fuel tank with a defective weld.
+The product as built came out different from its own design, in a way that made it dangerous.
+A tire with under-cured rubber, a brake line with a flaw, a fuel tank with a bad weld.
+The design was fine; this particular item was not.

 Design defect